PyTorchGeoNodes: Enabling Differentiable Shape Programs for 3D Shape Reconstruction: Validation

-We validate our PyTorchGeoNodes framework and our optimization method for reconstructing shape parameters on four common furniture categories: Cabinet, Sofa, Chair, and Table, for which we created shape programs in Blender.
-Here we give an overview, and provide more details in the supplementary material: \begin{itemize} \item 'Sofa' has 18 parameters for creating and transforming legs, base, arms, arm legs, and for the presence of an 'L-shaped' extension and its dimensions; \item 'Chair' has 20 parameters that control legs, leg support, backrest, and arms; \item 'Cabinet' has 12 parameters for controlling legs, base, back, dividing boards, and drawers; \item 'Table' has 10 parameters that control the shape and scale of the top surface, leg types, and middle board. \end{itemize}
+We validate our PyTorchGeoNodes framework and our optimization method on three common furniture categories: Sofa, with $18$ parameters, Chair with $20$, and Table, with $10$, for which we created shape programs in Blender.
+We designed our shape programs to capture interpretable object structures that are relevant for objects in ScanNet, allowing unseen-before reasoning about high- level object parameters.
+More details are provided in the supplementary material.

-Our method jointly estimates the 6D pose and shape of the object.
-We do not need initialization as we do not directly reconstruct global scale in contrast to state-of-the-art approaches such as~\cite{ainetter2023hocsearch}: In our approach, the object scale is determined by recovering the shape parameters instead, which we designed to model scales of individual parts in meters.
-This makes our setting more challenging.
+Our method jointly estimates the pose and shape parameters of the object.
 The orientation is defined as the rotation around the up-axis as done in to~\cite{ainetter2023hocsearch}, which is sufficient for indoor scenes.

-Our experiments are divided into two parts: First, we evaluate our method for shape reconstruction on synthetic images of objects.
-This allows us to evaluate the capabilities of our method in an optimal setup, for example when the object is never occluded.
-Second, we validate our method on object shape reconstruction for real world scenes from the ScanNet dataset~\cite{dai2017scannet}.
-ScanNet is a very challenging dataset of indoor environment RGB-D scans: Furniture is often only partially visible or even highly occluded, and depth maps are often incomplete due to missing sensor values---this happens for dark and reflective materials, for example.
-We use SCANnotateDataset~\cite{ainetter2023hocsearch}, which provides ground truth 3D shapes for the objects in ScanNet, in the form of CAD models from ShapeNet~\cite{chang2015shapenet}.
+We validate our method on object shape reconstruction for real world scenes from the ScanNet dataset~\cite{dai2017scannet}.
+ScanNet is a challenging dataset of indoor environment RGB-D scans: Furniture is only partially visible and highly occluded, and depth maps are incomplete due to missing sensor values---this happens for dark and reflective materials, for example.
+We manually annotated $176$ objects for Sofa, Chair, and Table.
+We also provide additional results on automatically generated synthetic scenes in the supplementary material including an additional object category.